rneddojr/Autonomous-Navigation-using-LiDAR-and-Agile-X-Robotics/README.md

 cansend
 ```

-## Running ROS and Playing Rosbags
+## Running ROS and Playing Rosbags with RViz
 ```
 In terminal 1
 in ~/scout_ws/